 If possible, use the compress option to compress your backup.
 Not all the SQL Server editions support this feature, but if it supports, use it.
 It will save a lot of space:

-If the database is corrupted and you cannot backup it, you can always use Stellar Repair for MS SQL.
-This software allows to repair corrupt databases.
+If the database is corrupted and you cannot back up it, you can always use Stellar Repair for MS SQL.
+This software allows repairing corrupt databases.
 Once repaired, you can successfully create a backup.

 Microsoft Most Valuable Professional (MVP) Review:

-In this article, we learned the best practices to backup and restore SQL databases.
-We learned how to backup, where to backup, increase the security.
+In this article, we learned the best practices to back up and restore SQL databases.
+We learned how to backup, where to backup, increase security.
 If you have more questions, please contact us and we will gladly help you on this topic.

 Priyanka is a technology expert working for key technology domains that revolve around Data Recovery and related software's.
 She got expertise on related subjects like SQL Database, Access Database, QuickBooks, and Microsoft Excel.
 Loves to write on different technology and data recovery subjects on regular basis.
 Technology freak who always found exploring neo-tech subjects, when not writing, research is something that keeps her going in life.